 On some vehicles the answer is yes, there are however some codes that you will only ever be able to read and delete using a vehicle specific tool.
 We have included a single press and continuous press code delete function, the OBD X BOX in this mode doesn’t request and verify codes, it just sends out a delete signal.
 This function can be very useful to temporarily override Limp Mode even when the codes cannot be read.

-We really can’t be sure of the correct answer here, during development work we’ve seen anything from less than a second to several seconds.
-For the purpose of using the DTC Alerter you can at least be sure that you have a Scope trigger point from which to start working backwards from.
+This varies with different vehicles, as during development work we’ve seen anything from less than a second to several seconds.
+However, by using the DTC Alerter you can at least be sure that you have a Scope trigger point to start working backwards from.

 You should first check your 16 pin OBD lead is properly pushed into the diagnostic port.
 If the module still can’t communicate it is more than likely the vehicle is using the K-Line protocol which is no longer supported.

 During early development, the OBD X BOX module was developed to work with K-Line systems, but we decided to concentrate on the latest Can Bus systems.
 You can still go back to version V0.20 in the updates section and the application often works, even with the latest software.
 We cannot guarantee to what extent the programme works as it’s no longer supported.
 We suggest a good idea would be to purchase a separate module and programme it with version V0.20 and keep it stored away from your everyday module.